skerkour/kerkour.com/content/post/logging.md

 I created the framework [Astro](https://opensource.bloom.sh) which will have implementations for all the languages I use (contributions are welcome for other languages!) with respect to the above principles.

-The masterplan of astro is to provide an universally (for all languages) consistant high performance logging library without compromise on the UX so with a clean API.
+The masterplan of astro is to provide an universally (for all languages) consistent high performance logging library without compromise on the UX so with a clean API.